bethsung1011/capstone_1/README.md

 ## hypothesis 1

-#### H0: Company rating and high salary boundary are not positively correlated
+- **H0: Company rating and high salary boundary are not positively correlated.**
-#### H1: Company rating and high salary boundary are positively correlated
+- **H1: Company rating and high salary boundary are positively correlated.**